Publishing to S3

 5. CDN cache purge (optional)

 Custom-subdomain R2 traffic flows through Cloudflare's edge, which caches GET responses.
-Without purging, stale repo metadata (Release, Packages.gz, repodata/) can be served until TTL expires.
+Without purging, stale repo metadata (Release, Packages.gz, repodata/, the pacman .db.tar.gz) can be served until TTL expires.

 If both cloudflare_zone_id and cloudflare_api_token are set, OmniPackage purges the affected URL prefix after each upload.
-They're treated as a pair — if either is missing, the purge step is skipped silently.
-A purge failure logs a warning but doesn't fail the publish.
+They are treated as a pair — if either is missing, the purge step is skipped silently.
+A purge failure logs a warning but does not fail the publish.

 To get them: